goncaloacbsilva/Bling-Bank/README.md

     ```
 3. Select option `3) server`

-> Note: Sometimes the setup crashes because the network is still being set so the solution is to run the set up again.
+Sometimes the setup crashes because the network is still being set so the solution is to run the set up again.

 #### Machine 4 (Database)

 This machine runs the database which runs in mongo

-### To Setup:

 1. Network tab in VirtualBox: